openpay-innovations/magento2-openpaypaymentplugin/README.md

 ### Composer

-The preferred method is via [composer](https://getcomposer.org).
+Use [composer](https://getcomposer.org) to install the Openpay payment module.
 Follow the [installation instructions](https://getcomposer.org/doc/00-intro.md) if you do not already have composer installed.

 Once composer is installed, execute the following command in your project root to install this library: